aspnetrun/run-aspnetcore/README.md

 ```

 ## Layered Architecture
-AspnetRun implements NLayer architecture (Core, Application, Infrastructure and Presentation Layers) and Domain Driven Design (Entities, Repositories, Domain/Application Services, DTO's...).
-Also implements and provides a good infrastructure to implement best practices such as Dependency Injection, logging, validation, exception handling, localization and so on.
+AspnetRun implements NLayer **Hexagonal architecture** (Core, Application, Infrastructure and Presentation Layers) and **Domain Driven Design** (Entities, Repositories, Domain/Application Services, DTO's...).
+Also implements and provides a good infrastructure to implement **best practices** such as Dependency Injection, logging, validation, exception handling, localization and so on.
+Aimed to be a **Clean Architecture** also called **Onion Architecture**, with applying **SOLID principles** in order to use for a project template.
+Also implements and provides a good infrastructure to implement **best practices** like **loosely-coupled, dependency-inverted** architecture
 The below image represents aspnetrun approach of development architecture of run repository series;

 ![DDD_png_pure](https://user-images.githubusercontent.com/1147445/54773098-e1efe700-4c19-11e9-9150-74f7e770de42.png)

 ### Structure of Project
-Repository include layers divided by 4;
+Repository include layers divided by **4 project**;
 * Core
     * Entities
     * Interfaces